 - The email that the sender receives states that the message looks suspicious and it’s the sender that initiate the release process, after having passed a CAPCHA test.

-- If the sender verifies the message, and provides a reason that this should be release the recipient is notified via an automated email, with a link to review and optionally release the message.
+- If the sender verifies the message and provides a reason that this should be released the recipient is notified via an automated email, with a link to review and optionally release the message.

 - Since the sender is notified of the blocked email immediately, un-reported spam can be retained during a very short period (for example 1 day).